mate-academy/jv-program-common-mistakes/java-core/exceptions/salary-info.md

 #### Remember about informative names of the variables.

+#### Any magic numbers should be constants
+Your code should be easy to read.
+Move all hardcoded values to [constant fields](https://mate-academy.github.io/style-guides/java/java.html#s5.2.4-constant-names) and give them informative names.

 #### Write informative messages when you commit code or open a PR.
 Bad example of commit/PR message: `done`/`fixed`/`commit`/`solution`/`added homework`/`my solution` and other one-word, abstract or random messages.